Shillong: History

-Shillong was the capital of composite Assam during the British regime and for a quarter century in independent India until a separate State of Meghalaya was formed 1972.
-David Scott, the British civil servant of the East India Company, was the Agent of the Governor-General North East Frontier.
-During the First Anglo-Burmese War the British authorities felt the need for a road to connect Sylhet and Assam.
+Shillong was the capital of composite Assam during the British regime and for 25 years in independent India until a separate State of Meghalaya was formed in 1972.
+David Scott, the British civil servant of the East India Company, was the agent of the governor-general for North East Frontier.

+During the First Anglo-Burmese War, the British authorities felt the need for a road to connect Sylhet and Assam.
 The route was to traverse across the Khasi and Jaintia Hills.
-David Scott overcame the difficulties his administration faced from the opposition of the Khasi Syiems – their chiefs and people.
-Impressed by the favourable cool climate of Khasi Hills, they negotiated with the Syiem of Sohra in 1829 for a sanatorium for the British.
-Thus began the consolidation of British interests in the Khasi-Jaintia Hills.
+David Scott overcame the difficulties his administration faced due to opposition from the Khasi Syiems, their chiefs, and the people.
+Impressed by the favorable cool climate of Khasi Hills, they negotiated with the Syiem of Sohra in 1829 for a sanatorium for the British.
+It was then that the consolidation of British interests in the Khasi-Jaintia Hills began.

-In early 1829, a Khasis confederation mounted a serious uprising against British occupation.
-But by January 1833, their leader Tirot Sing surrendered to David Scott and was detained to Dacca (present-day Dhaka).
+In early 1829, a Khasis confederation mounted an uprising against British occupation.
+But by January 1833, their leader, Tirot Sing, surrendered to David Scott and was detained in Dacca (present-day Dhaka).
 A political agent was posted in Sohra, also known as Cherrapunjee.

-But the British did not like the climate and facilities of Sohra and they moved to Shillong. "Ïewduh" is the biggest market in Shillong.
-The name "Shillong" was later adopted, as the location of the new town was below the Shillong Peak.
+But the British did not like the climate and facilities of Sohra, and they moved to Shillong. "Ïewduh" is the biggest market in Shillong.
+The name "Shillong" was later adopted because the new town was located below Shillong Peak.

 In 1874, a separate Chief Commissionership was formed with Shillong as the seat of administration.
-The new administration included Sylhet, now a part of Bangladesh.
-Also included in the Chief Commissionership were the Naga Hills (present-day Nagaland), Lushai Hills (present-day Mizoram) as well as Khasi, Jaintia and Garo Hills.
-Shillong was the capital of composite Assam till 1969 when the autonomous state of Meghalaya was formed.
-In January 1972, Meghalaya was made a full-fledged state.
+The new administration included Sylhet, which is now part of Bangladesh.
+Also included in the Chief Commissionership were the Naga Hills (present-day Nagaland), the Lushai Hills (present-day Mizoram), and the Khasi, Jaintia, and Garo Hills.

-The Shillong Municipal Board dates back to 1878, when a proclamation was issued constituting Shillong and its suburbs, including the villages of Mawkhar and Laban, into a station under the Bengal Municipal Act of 1876.
-Inclusion of the villages of Mawkhar (S.E.
-Mawkhar, Jaiaw and part of Jhalupara and Mawprem) and Laban (Lumparing, Madan laban, Kench's Trace and Rilbong) within the Municipality of Shillong was agreed to by Haiñ Manik Syiem of Mylliem under the agreement of 15 November 1878.
-But, there is no trace of Shillong in the British era maps dating back to 1878, up to 1900.
+The Shillong Municipal Board dates back to 1878, when a proclamation was issued that constituted Shillong and its suburbs, including the villages of Mawkhar and Laban, as a station under the Bengal Municipal Act of 1876.
+The inclusion of the villages of Mawkhar (S.E.
+Mawkhar, Jaiaw, and part of Jhalupara and Mawprem) and Laban (Lumparing, Madan Llaban, Kench's Trace, and Rilbong) within the Municipality of Shillong was agreed to by Haiñ Manik Syiem of Mylliem under the agreement dated 15 November 1878.
+But there is no trace of Shillong in the British-era maps dating back from 1878 to 1900.

-The great earthquake of 12 June 1897 of moment magnitude 8.1 killed 27 from Shillong and destroyed much of the town.
+The great earthquake of 12 June 1897, of moment magnitude 8.1, killed 27 people from Shillong and destroyed much of the town.